worthyontheweb/notes/notes.md

 ### Google Fonts
 functions.php edit *(or duplicate and edit)* the wp_enqueue_style relating to fonts.
 Genesis themes usually already include at least one Google Font.

+### Team Plugin *name tbc*
+Shortcode used for TBC plugin to display specific posts from only a certain team on a website which has several contributors.

+[display-posts category="team-2" order="DESC" include_content="true"]

 ## Linking Source Tree to a GitHub Repo
 1. Open GitHub and login
 2. Open the repo you wish to clone